In the age of connectivity, and a world powered by scientific ideas, the entertainment business as we know it has taken a new turn.

 What are Metaverse movies?
 Metaverse movies are films that explored the ideas of the metaverse.
-Most metaverse related movies are in the genre of sci-fi and action packed.
+Most metaverse related movies are in the sci-fi and action packed genres.

 So, linking the metaverse to this discussion, here are 5 movies about the metaverse that best creates explored the idea of the Metaverse.

 If you want to understand what the metaverse may look like in the future, think of this list as a recommended playlist.

 This list is in no particular order of importance, and were picked for their close representation of what the metaverse may come to be like.
 You should try to go see them especially if you are fascinated about the future of social connection.
 These moviers are not also the metaverse movies of 2022, they are all time.

 The Matrix is a blockbuster action/sci-fi franchise directed by Lilli and Lana Wachowski.
 The film stands as an exciting and thrilling futurist drama, which combines traditional sci-fi technology with new visual action sequences inspired by Asian martial arts.

 The Matrix is the story of a computer programmer, Thomas Anderson, who realises that he lives in a virtual world designed by artificial intelligence that uses humanity as a source of energy in the real world.

 The film almost flawlessly weaves a story contained within a complex world.
 The Matrix was released over 20 years ago but is still intellectually rewarding as it is deeply captivating.

 Ready Player One (2018)